HDFGroup/hsds/README.md

 Integration with JupyterHub
 ---------------------------

-The HDF Group provides access to an HSDS instance that is integrated with JupyterLab: Kita Lab.
-Kita Lab is a hosted Jupyter environment with these features:
+The HDF Group provides access to an HSDS instance that is integrated with JupyterLab: Kita&trade; Lab.
+Kita&trade; Lab is a hosted Jupyter environment with these features:

 * Connection to a 16-node HSDS instance
 * Dedicated Xeon core per user